-The graph on the previous page shows the variability of size and growth of forecast income by individual interface councils.
+The graph above shows the variability in size and growth of forecast income by individual interface councils.
 It highlights the rapid growth and change in outer suburban Melbourne.
-This variability also demonstrates the different revenue raising opportunities available to councils.

-The graph below shows that 66% of metropolitan council revenue is raised through rates and charges, while rates and charges only make up 52% of interface council revenue.
-Interface councils however have relatively greater opportunities to raise revenue through developer contributions (cash and infrastructure), accounting for 22% of their total revenue.
-Small shires raise the least rates and charges, by amount per council and percentage of their total revenue, however they receive 36.1% of their revenue through grant funding, the largest percentage of grant revenue forecast to be received by a council cohort.
+The graph below shows that 65% of metropolitan council revenue is raised through rates and charges, while rates and charges only make up 52% of interface council revenue.
+Interface councils however have relatively greater opportunities to raise revenue through developer contributions (cash and infrastructure), accounting for 23% of their total revenue.
+Small shires raise the least rates and charges by amount per council and this represents 54 per cent of their total revenue.
+However, they receive 34% of their revenue through grant funding, the largest percentage of grant revenue forecast to be received by a council cohort.
 This highlights the fewer revenue raising options for small rural councils and their significant dependence upon external grant funding.